 Whether you are running a bar or restaurant business, the marketability of your cocktail menu can have a tremendous impact on your bottom-line.
-In fact, profit percentages from drink sales in restaurants are frequently as high as a 700 percent markup.

 If you are a restaurant, in particular, your cocktail menu might have gotten easily overlooked or neglected because so much of your efforts and energy continue to be placed on your food.
 But, thinking about how you also improve the sales and marketing appeal of your cocktail menu will be well worth the endeavor.

 So, as you give your cocktail menu a fresh makeover, here are some tips for success.

 Want to know what cocktails will win over your best customers?
 Ask them.
 One fun way to get them involved in the reinvention of your cocktail menu is to host a creative cocktail contest on your Facebook page.
 Ask your fans and customers to submit their favorite and most creative cocktail recipe with an image of the drink for a chance to have their cocktail featured on your new menu.

 Stay ahead of the latest trends in mixology: